-The Trustee has set metrics and a target for the DB sections' listed equity and corporate bond investments.
-The other investments - government bonds, derivatives and buy-in insurance policies - do not have the relevant and consistent data available, therefore no metrics or targets have been set for these investments.
-The metrics and targets also only relate to the listed equity and multi-asset funds in the default DC strategy, although these funds make up 92% of funds by value.
-The Trustee is making every effort to obtain sufficient data on the assets currently excluded from the metrics and target.
+The Trustee has set a target for the DB sections' listed equity and corporate bond investments.
+Metrics are also obtained for these asset classes and the buy-in insurance policies.
+The metrics and targets also only relate to the listed equity and multi-asset funds in the default DC strategy, although these funds make up 91% of funds by value.